asphyxia-core/plugins/sdvx@asphyxia/README.md

 Change Log
 ===========

+## 6.0.1

+1. Change all jpeg images to denoised png.

 ## 6.0.0

 1. Plugin version now follows the pattern (MAX SDVX VER,Plugin VER of supporting the MAX version of SDVX,hotfix).